-The Women Project is an online collaborative platform and in-person networking organization.
-Through our digital platform, social handles, events, workshops, and retreats, we are creating a movement that encourages and empowers women to join forces, collaborate, engage, and support each other all over the world.
+The Women Project is an online collaborative platform and in-person networking and social organization for women.
+Through our digital platform and exclusive women-only and members-only, social media app, events, workshops, and retreats, we are creating a movement that encourages and empowers women to join forces, collaborate, engage, and support each other all over the world.

 Local & Nat'l Events